MicrosoftDocs/visualstudio-docs/docs/azure/overview-azure-integration.md

 ---
-title: Azure integration
+title: Azure integration in Visual Studio
-description: Learn about how you can develop Azure applications and services in Visual Studio and deploy them to the cloud.
+description: Learn about how you can connect your apps to Azure services in Visual Studio and deploy them to the cloud.
 author: ghogen
 manager: jmartens
 ms.technology: vs-azure